-Once on the road, turn left.
-Depending on where you come out on the road, it's maybe 0.1 miles to a fork.
-Go left towards the red gate.
-(If you go straight on Busted Rock Rd, you'll run into East Fork of the French Broad River.)
-The road past the gate follows East Fork up towards Reece Place Falls.
-About 1/4 mile past the gate are some wildlife clearings on the right.
-Headwaters State Forest is also gamelands and you should be wearing blaze orange during hunting season.
+Headwaters State Forest is also gamelands and you'll pass some wildlife clearings on the right after connecting on to the road leading to the falls.
+You should be wearing blaze orange during hunting season.
 You can look up NC hunting seasons here.
-My advice would be to avoid bushwhacking during hunting season period.
-This goes back to the common sense rule.
-Back to the hike, the road continues on and about 0.6 miles past the red gate a road/path turns to the right.
-You don't want to take this, but this will lead to the Hickory Flat Creek area and several more old roads and paths that you could get lost on.
+Back to the hike, the road continues on and in less than 1/2 a mile, a road/path turns to the right.
+(You don't want to take this, but this will lead to the Hickory Flat Creek area and is where you come in if you follow my directions below from Gum Gap Rd.)
 Continue past this path and in a short distance the road will end.
 You will have begun to hear the waterfall ahead before the road ends.
-You'll see 2 paths ahead.
-The one to the right leads to 2 lower waterfalls right next to each other.
-You'll have to do a bit of scrambling to get over to see them.
+You'll see 2 paths ahead and might see the lower falls through the trees.
+The path to the right leads to 2 lower waterfalls right next to each other.
+You'll have to do a bit of easy scrambling to get over to see them.
 The left waterfall is smaller and overgrown, but the right side one is really nice!
 It's maybe 15-20' high and as far as I know it doesn't have a name.

-If you've searched for images of Reece Place Falls, you've probably seen images of just the top section of the falls - and you'll see another below.
+If you've searched for images of Reese Place Falls, you've probably seen images of just the top section of the falls - and you'll see another below.
 I won't lie to you - it's really a magical spot.
 The main drop alone is beautiful, but there's another waterfall in the background that feeds down into the pool.
 All I am going to tell you is to look around and see if you see a safe way to get up there.
 It's not easy and there are a lot of delicate plants and mosses in this area that you shouldn't be trampling.
 If you fall and get hurt, you'll be spending the night.
 Somebody has to go for help, then rescue has to risk their lives coming in to get you.
 If you fall and die, it won't matter about you spending the night, but the recovery team will still have to risk their lives coming in to get you.
-Please use common sense!
+Please always use common sense!

 back to Headwaters State Forest page